codewithmichael/geniejs/docs/genie.region.md

   region1: [MyRegion, {el: "#rule1", wish: "more wishes"}],
   region2: [MyRegion, {el: "#rule2", wish: "another Genie"}] });

-App.start();
 ```

 ## Associated Options

 When a region is added to a Genie module object, aside from the
 `region` and `regions` options, the following additional options may be
-provided to alter the regions' initialization process:
+provided to the Genie object to alter the regions' initialization process:

 *   `passStartOptionsToRegion` - boolean
 *   `regionOptions` - object